Tw1sm/spraycharles/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PASSLIST, --passwords PASSLIST
-                        filepath of the passwords list -H HOST, --host HOST  host to password spray (ip or hostname).
+                        filepath of the passwords list or a single password to spray -H HOST, --host HOST  host to password spray (ip or hostname).
 Can by anything when using Office365 module - only used for logfile name.
   -m MODULE, --module MODULE
                         module corresponding to target host